Daily living skills

 - Consider carrying a symbol cane.
-This is a short white stick which indicates that you have a visual impairment.
+This is a short, white, folding stick which indicates that you have a visual impairment.

 - In general, telling people you have a visual impairment because of macular disease can help them understand more about it and can make your life easier.
 For example, people with macular disease often worry that they will accidentally walk past friends without recognising them, perhaps upsetting them.
 Letting people know will help avoid misunderstandings.

 - There are ways to tell when it’s safe to cross the road at a pedestrian crossing.
 Some crossings make a bleeping noise.
 Others have a small cone-shaped bump under the control button box that spins when it’s safe to cross.
 Others have a vibrating plate under the control box.

 - You don’t automatically have to stop driving if you have a macular condition.
 However, if you are diagnosed with it in both eyes you must inform the DVLA and your insurance company.
 If you need to stop driving and are registered as sight-impaired you may be entitled to travel discounts.

 For more information about driving, please see our Driving page.

 Sometimes you need more than just everyday tips.
 There are many services offering advice tailored to your personal needs and many people with macular disease tell us they’ve found them really useful.

 Some eye clinics have an Eye Clinic Liaison Officer (ECLO) or similar role.
 They work with people coming to terms with sight loss and their family or friends who also need to adjust to this change.

 ECLOs can give invaluable advice on all matters relating to sight loss, from information about your condition to helping you identify support services to suit you.

 It is a good idea to have a low vision assessment.
 A low vision assessment will help you decide if things like optical magnifiers will be of use to you.